MicrosoftDocs/power-pages-docs/power-pages-docs/admin/accessibility.md

     - Use a screen reader, such as [Windows Narrator](https://support.microsoft.com/windows/chapter-1-introducing-narrator-7fe8fd72-541f-4536-7658-bfc37ddaf9c6#WindowsVersion=Windows_11).

-    - Use [Immersive Reader](https://education.microsoft.com/resource/9b010288) in Microsoft Edge to make sure your portal is rendered and readable, making adjustments to the portal as needed.
+    - Use [Immersive Reader](https://education.microsoft.com/resource/9b010288) in Microsoft Edge to make sure your Power Pages site is rendered and readable, making adjustments to the website as needed.

 ## Microsoft accessibility features